-The main purpose for Phase 2 of the Main-McVay Transit Study is to evaluate the most promising transit options for the Main Street-McVay Highway Corridor as potential solutions to address growing concerns about safety, congestion, and quality of life that could be improved through transportation improvements.
-The goal of Phase 2 of the Study is to identify the locally preferred solution that can be supported by the City Council and the LTD Board of Directors.
+The purpose of the Main-McVay Transit Study is to evaluate the most promising transit options for the Main Street-McVay Highway Corridor as potential solutions to address growing concerns about safety, congestion, and quality of life that could be improved through transportation improvements.

-Check out the project’s Frequently Asked Questions for more information.
+Check out the project’s current Frequently Asked Questions for more information.

 For additional questions about this project, please contact: